 Wavecrest held regular meetings with residents and tenant leadership to understand the needs of the building, communicate expectations, and alleviate concerns throughout the process.
 In a collaborative effort with resident input, a scope of work was prepared using a checker boarding strategy, moving residents to vacant units within the building in order to perform all necessary repairs as expeditiously and conveniently as possible without displacing families.

-Wavecrest acquired a loan through HPD’s (PLP) and the property was fully rehabilitated including new roofs, boilers, windows, kitchens, and baths.
+Wavecrest acquired a loan through HPD’s Participation Loan Program (PLP) and the property was fully rehabilitated including new roofs, boilers, windows, kitchens, and baths.

 The resident engagement, physical upgrades, and efficient processes have completely turned around the property into a well-functioning, profitable asset and a safe place residents are happy to call home.